pricing & tiers

 How is this different from just using a strong password?

 A strong password protects your data while you hold the key.
 It doesn't help once the encrypted bytes leave your control: a cloud breach, a stolen device, an exfiltrated backup, an AI agent that gets prompt-injected into reading its own context.
-Deniable encryption lets the same ciphertext decrypt to different, plausible data depending on which key is used.
+Deniable encryption lets the same ciphertext decrypt to different, plausible data depending on which control file is used.
 One ciphertext, multiple valid plaintexts.
 When the bytes leak, what they get is a decoy.
 The real content never appears in the breach.

 What if your servers go down?